 The act and later amendments for military families represent the first expansion to the FMLA since it became law in 1993.

 Under the Obama Administration in 2010, the Department of Labor clarified and expanded the definition of son or daughter so that it includes LGBT parents who do not have a biological or legal relationship to the child they are raising.

 The administration announced 4 years later that it intended to establish a definition of spouse that is inclusive of LGBT relationships.

 As of June 2015, same-sex spouses are recognized under FMLA per a ruling from the Supreme Court.

 The ability to understand the rights under this legislation allows employees to smoothly balance work needs with those of family without needing to worry about job security.

-If you have questions about FMLA, you can post your legal need on UpCounsel's marketplace.
+If you have questions about FMLA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.